verhovsky/books-futures-explained/src/3_generators_pin.md

 Instead of discussing it in theory, let's look at some code.

 > We'll use the optimized version of the state machines which is used in Rust today.
 For a more
-> in deapth explanation see [Tyler Mandry's execellent article: How Rust optimizes async/await][optimizing-await]
+> in deapth explanation see [Tyler Mandry's excellent article: How Rust optimizes async/await][optimizing-await]

 ```rust,noplaypen,ignore
 let a = 4;